AJQuattropani/Dev-stm32-f446re/README.md

 Projects for the STM32 NUCLEO-F446RE embedded microcontroller board.

 TODO:
-- Implement first program for the board.
-- Run program on board.
+- Flash an LED on a breadboard next.

-PROGRAM IS BASED ON:
+CURRENT PROGRAM IS BASED ON:
 https://kleinembedded.com/stm32-without-cubeide-part-1-the-bare-necessities/
 with differences resulting from differences in board